gaolinyi828/WeGroup/README.md

 2. go to the working directory and run "npm install"
 3. go to the backend directory and run "npm start"
 4. go to the frontend directory and run "npm start"
+5. You may do your customized changes now